iNalgiev/webtexttool/README.md

 What you can do with the webtexttool plugin:

 ### Realtime optimization suggestions
-The webtexttool plugin integrates with the WordPress editor.
+The webtexttool plugin integrates with the Craft CMS editor.
 While writing your content, you will see realtime suggestions on how to improve your content.
 The suggestions will show directly alongside the editor, so they are clearly visible and easy to follow.

 ### Analysis of your content
 Webtexttool will analyze your content and tell you how to optimize it for maximum results in search engine rankings.